Se-Gl/codn/README.md

 #### Input Example

+⚠️ The width of the input field is 100%.
+Specify a desired width in the parent element if needed.
-⚠️ The input fields use the "xss" package by default to protect you against XSS attacks.
-However, make sure that your backend sanitizes all requests as well.
+⚠️ The input fields are not protected against XSS attacks.

 ```js
 import React, { useState } from 'react'